Garrafao/phitag/frontend/data/guides/how-to-annotation-manager.md

 ### Using The Job Pool to find Annotators

 If you do not want to manually add annotators to your project, you can create a job listing for your project.
 For this you have to navigate to the [jobs pool](/pool/joblisting) and click on the "Create Job" button.
-Here you can enter the name of your job, select the project and the if the job has a waitinglist.
-You can also add a short description of the goal for your job.
+Here you can enter the name of your job, select the project and if the job has a waitinglist, you can also add a short description of the goal for your job.

 | ![](/gif/guide/joblisting-create.gif) | ![](/gif/guide/project-join.gif) |
 | :-----------------------------------: | :------------------------------: |